 Find me a cannabis smoker who hasn’t experienced that dreaded cough after inhaling the smoke, and I’ll cover you in gold.
-It starts innocently, when you feel a tickle in your throat.
-However, that tickle triggers the coughing that, in some cases, is difficult to stop and some people continue to cough with every next hit they take.
+It starts innocently when you feel a tickle in your throat.
+However, that tickle triggers the coughing that, in some cases, is difficult to stop, and some people continue to cough with every next hit they take.

-So what are the culprit behind the weed cough?
+So what is the culprit behind the weed cough?
 Does coughing actually get you higher?
 And what about inhaling the smoke to get more stoned?
 Here is what you need to know about cannabis and coughing.

 Why Does Cannabis Make You Cough?

-When you cough after taking a hit, this may happen for several reasons: it may be the harsh smoke or too big a hit, or – which is the worst case scenario – the indicator that you’re smoking some shady stuff.
+When you cough after taking a hit, this may happen for several reasons: it may be the harsh smoke or too big a hit, or – which is the worst-case scenario – the indicator that you’re smoking some shady stuff.
 Let’s elaborate on this for a bit.